kaminiw-spektra/Github-Advanced-Security/Labs/Lab-02.md

    ![Code Security Configurations](../images/mod1org5new.png)

 1. In the **Secret scanning** section.
 You'll find that some options are enabled by default.
-It is recommended to leave these settings unchanged.

    ![Code Security Configurations](../images/mod1org6a-1.png)